Skyscanner/backpack-android/CONTRIBUTING.md

 @Variant(BpkTestVariant.Default, BpkTestVariant.DarkMode)
 ```

 For some more complex components with many different types you may want to make use of the `Parameterized` test runner to test all variants.
-To ensure snapshots get saved for all parameters use the `tags` property on the `snap` function.
+To ensure snapshots get saved for all parameters pass the `tags` property in the `BpkSnapshotTest` constructor.
 For an example look at `BpkButtonTest`.

 #### Verifying changes
 After adding new snapshot tests or making UI changes, run